Skip to main content

 Visualizing calendars

 Go to the planning board and navigate to the resources you configured in the resource calendars setup.
-Then, use the date picker component to navigate to the 2019 Christmas period.
-If all went well, you should see how the two resources have quite different shaded time slots.
-This is the result of the calendars!
+Use the date picker to jump to the 2019 Christmas period.
+If all went well, the two resources show quite different shaded time slots.
+That is the calendars at work.

-The shaded areas represent the resources' unavailable times , which leaves the empty areas to be the working times.
-From this example you can clearly see that Wylma Charlet is a clerk because she doesn't have to work on Christmas Eve.
-Willy McReynolds does have to work, so he would be a worker.
-Further down the list, you will encounter resources with the default calendar: Burch Mougel has a work schedule according to the settings of the default calendar.
+The shaded areas represent each resource's unavailable times, leaving the empty areas as working times.
+In this example, Wylma Charlet is clearly a clerk: she doesn't work on Christmas Eve.
+Willy McReynolds does work, so he is a worker.
+Further down the list, you will find resources on the default calendar: Burch Mougel follows the default calendar's schedule.

 Working with appointments

-Our current setup has the calendar mode switched on.
-If it wasn't turned on, everything in this and the next section would not be applicable.
-The unavailable times can still be shown but they are not necessarily enforced.
+Our setup has calendar mode switched on.
+Without it, nothing in this or the next section would apply: unavailable times can still be shown, but they are not enforced.

-Switch to the day view and locate Christmas Eve on the the planning board:
+Switch to the day view and locate Christmas Eve on the planning board:

-Select the 11:00 time slot, right click and press the "New" button.
-The editor will be revealed, make sure not to disable to calendar mode button.
-It is enabled by default so keep it that way.
+Select the 11:00 time slot, right click, and press the "New" button.
+The editor opens.
+Do not disable the calendar mode button; it is enabled by default, so keep it that way.

-Nothing specially has happened so far, but this is about to change if you drag this appointment slightly to the right, like so:
+Nothing notable has happened yet, but that changes when you drag this appointment slightly to the right:

-This is the result after the appointment is dropped:
+This is the result after you drop the appointment:

-Notice how the total duration is different from the working time?
-This makes sense because there is a 30 minute break between 12:30 and 13:00.
-The task requires one hour to complete, so it would be incorrect to keep the duration of the appointment to an hour since the resource is unavailable for half an hour.
-This is why Dime.Scheduler looks at the calendars that apply, and extend the duration of the appointment until the working time can be completed.
+Notice how the total duration differs from the working time.
+That is because of the 30 minute break between 12:30 and 13:00.
+The task takes one hour to complete, so keeping the appointment at one hour would be wrong, since the resource is unavailable for half an hour.
+Dime.Scheduler looks at the calendars that apply and extends the appointment's duration until the working time is complete.

-If you do the same for the other resource, you'll see a more radical change:
+Do the same for the other resource and you'll see a more dramatic change:

-The first available time slot is not for another two days so the appointment's duration will be extended until the task can be completed.
-In this case the appointment lasts 45 hours for a task which takes only one hour.
-Of course, this kind of planning is complete madness, but you get the point.
+The first available time slot is two days away, so the appointment's duration is extended until the task can be completed.
+Here the appointment lasts 45 hours for a task that takes only one hour.
+This kind of planning is extreme, but it makes the point.

 Resolving the leading resource

-Looking at the image above, you may wonder what would happen if an appointment has two or more resources assigned, and which calendar would be used in case the resources have a different schedule.
-We refer to this issue as the resource calendar constraint resolution and you can see it in action as soon as you add a second resource to an appointment.
-You can use the SHIFT + drag combination to add a resource to the appointment.
-Before you drop the appointment, the resolution window will be prompted:
+Looking at the image above, you may wonder what happens when an appointment has two or more resources assigned and those resources have different schedules.
+We call this resource calendar constraint resolution, and you see it the moment you add a second resource to an appointment.
+Use SHIFT + drag to add a resource.
+Before you drop the appointment, the resolution window appears:

-This window lets you choose what we call the 'leading resource'.
-The leading resource is the resource that will be used as the source for calculating the duration of the appointment.
-In other words, this resource's calendars (if any) will be applied.
+This window lets you choose the 'leading resource': the resource used as the source for calculating the appointment's duration.
+In other words, this resource's calendars (if any) are applied.

-The result of the recalculation will be correct for the leading resource but this won't necessarily be true for the other resources.
-This constraint resolution window will be prompted every time you modify the appointment.
-This gives you the chance to choose the most relevant resource.
+The recalculation is correct for the leading resource, but not necessarily for the others.
+This constraint resolution window appears every time you modify the appointment, giving you the chance to pick the most relevant resource.

-If this is annoying, you can always switch off calendar modes on three levels: globally, planning board or appointment.
-For the latter, there are three ways to toggle the calendar mode:
+If that gets in the way, you can switch off calendar mode at three levels: globally, per planning board, or per appointment.
+For the appointment level, there are three ways to toggle calendar mode:

-As long as the calendar mode is switched off, the appointment will ignore the calendars and act as if there are no calendars.
-However, the instant you switch it on again, you will be requested to choose a leading resource.
+While calendar mode is off, the appointment ignores calendars and behaves as if none exist.
+The moment you switch it back on, you are asked to choose a leading resource.

-The settings on the appointments are (temporarily) ignored if the calendar mode is switched off on the planning board 2.
-If the calendar mode is switched off entirely, the buttons won't even be available.
-As we've explained here, it is a cascading setting which allows for ultimate flexibility.
+The settings on appointments are (temporarily) ignored when calendar mode is off on the planning board 2.
+When calendar mode is off entirely, the buttons are not even available.
+As explained in appointment recalculation, this is a cascading setting that allows for maximum flexibility.

 Summary

-This guide started by creating a calendar hierarchy.
-In this hierarchy, common calendar settings and holidays were inherited by clear-cut calendars which reflect the way organizations work.
-Then we assigned some resources that had to be subjected to these calendars.
-We subsequently configured the application and finally we created some appointments to see the effects of calendars on the planning board.
+You built a calendar hierarchy in which common settings and holidays are inherited by specialized calendars that reflect how the organization works.
+You then assigned resources to those calendars, configured the application, and created appointments to see the effect of calendars on the planning board.

 Read more